-The adoption of new and amended standards and interpretations do not have a material impact on the consolidated financial statements of the Group.
+The adoption of the new and amended standards and interpretations does not have a material impact on the consolidated financial statements of the Group.
+The Group has not early adopted any standards, interpretations or amendments that have been issued but are not yet effective.